 In Colorado, higher level crimes generally have harsher penalties, with petty offenses among the least serious charges, followed by misdemeanors, and felonies.
 Class 1 misdemeanors generally have a maximum penalty of up to 18 months in jail.
 However, some Class 1 felonies carry the possibility of life in prison or the death penalty.
 Crimes of violence and sexual assault often carry the most severe penalties.

 Most criminal offenses in Colorado are subject to a range of penalties, including minimum and maximum prison sentences and fine amounts.
 However, depending on the situation, aggravating or mitigating factors can increase or reduce the standard penalty.
 Aggravating factors include criminal history, injury or death of another, the scope and extent of the crime, and the specific victim.
-Mitigating factors can include a minor role in the crime, lack of harm, remorse, drug or alcohol addiction or the incident represented the first time the defendant had any problem with the law.
+Mitigating factors can include a minor role in the crime, lack of harm, remorse, drug or alcohol addiction or the incident represented the first time the defendant had any problem with the law.3

 4. When Do You Go to Jail After Sentencing?

 If you have been sentenced to incarceration after a conviction, you will end up going to jail.
 However, when you go to jail depends on your situation.
-In some case, after the sentencing hearing, the defendant will immediately be taken into custody and taken to jail.
+In some cases, after the sentencing hearing, the defendant will immediately be taken into custody and taken to jail.
 Alternatively, the defendant may be given a future commitment date.

 Whether you will go to jail directly after sentencing depends on the situation.
 If the defendant is deemed a flight risk or if they have been convicted of a felony or violent crime, they are more likely to be taken into custody.
 For non-violent offenses, misdemeanors, and shorter jail sentences, there is a greater chance the defendant will be given a future date to show up to begin their sentence.
-However, you may need to renew your bond to remain out of custody.
+However, you may need to renew your bond to remain out of custody.4

 5. Can I Avoid Jail Time After a Conviction?